 1- Google Workspace | Email, Storage, and Video Meetings

-This should be the first system you establish in your business.
+This should be the first online business tool you establish in your business.
 It covers all the basics you need (including generous cloud-based storage and a domain email address) and offers the best value for what you get in return.

-Formally known as Gsuite, it’s my favorite because of all its apps, like Meet (Zoom alternative), Sheets, Documents, Calendar, and Forms.
+Formerly known as Gsuite, it’s my favorite because of all its apps, like Meet (a Zoom alternative), Sheets, Documents, Calendar, and Forms.
 All are pretty intuitive and included in your subscription.
 It’s widely used and favored in the online space.

-I recommend getting started with Calendly’s free plan, although you can only have one type and length of appointment.
+Start with your free discovery calls as a booking type and see how Calendly works for you.
+On the free plan, you can only have one type a appointment.
 If you need multiple call types or want to collect payments, you will need to use their paid Standard Plan.

 3 - Asana | Project Management Tool